Diamondbacks vs. Mariners: Betting Trends, Records ATS, Home/Road Splits

 Diamondbacks Betting Records & Stats

-- The Diamondbacks have been chosen as underdogs in 52 games this year and have walked away with the win 25 times (48.1%) in those games.
+- The Diamondbacks have been victorious in 25, or 47.2%, of the 53 contests they have been chosen as underdogs in this season.

-- Arizona has a record of 13-17 in games where bookmakers have it as underdogs of at least +115 on the moneyline.

-- The moneyline set for this matchup implies the Diamondbacks have a 46.5% chance of coming away with a victory in the contest.
+- Bookmakers have implied with the moneyline set for this matchup that the Diamondbacks have a 48.8% chance of pulling out a win.

-- Games involving Arizona have gone over the total set by oddsmakers in 47 of 103 chances this season.
+- Arizona and its opponents have hit the over in 47 of its 104 games with a total this season.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!